Neutrino mass and leptogenesis in the non-SUSY modular $A^\prime_5$ inverse seesaw model

-The atmospheric mixing angle $\sin^2\theta_{23}$ plays an out of the ordinary role in Model C, exhibiting positive correlations with several physical quantities.
-Panels (e) and (g)–(i) of Fig.~\ref{fig:m3no} demonstrate that $\sin^2\theta_{23}$ increases with the Dirac CP phase $\delta_{\mathrm{CP}}$ (panel (e)), the lightest neutrino mass $m_1$ (panel (g)), the effective electron neutrino mass $m_{\beta}$ (panel (h)), and the total neutrino mass $\sum m_i$ (panel (i)).
+The atmospheric mixing angle $\sin^2\theta_{23}$ plays an out of the ordinary role in model C, exhibiting positive correlations with several physical quantities.
+Figures~\ref{fig:m3no}(e) and~\ref{fig:m3no}(g)–~\ref{fig:m3no}(i) of demonstrate that $\sin^2\theta_{23}$ increases with the Dirac CP phase $\delta_{\mathrm{CP}}$ (Fig.~\ref{fig:m3no}(e)), the lightest neutrino mass $m_1$ (Fig.~\ref{fig:m3no}(g)), the effective electron neutrino mass $m_{\beta}$ (Fig.~\ref{fig:m3no}(h)), and the total neutrino mass $\sum m_i$ (Fig.~\ref{fig:m3no}(i)).
 The effective electron neutrino mass $ m_{\beta} $ is constrained in $(9.76, 11.5)$ meV, significantly lower than the $0.45$ eV limit from the KATRIN experiment.
 These correlations are close to monotonic and relatively tight, meaning that a precise measurement of $\sin^2\theta_{23}$ in future experiments would provide indirect constraints on the absolute neutrino mass scale and the CP-violating phases.
 The predicted range for $\sin^2\theta_{23}$ itself is approximately $0.45$–$0.50$, which is well aligned with $3\sigma$ experimental range.

-We now examine the predictions of the NO case of Model C for $0\nu\beta\beta$, which represent one of the most distinctive and experimentally promising features of this framework.
+We now examine the predictions of the NO case of model C for $0\nu\beta\beta$, which represent one of the most distinctive and experimentally promising features of this framework.
 As noted previously, the effective Majorana mass at the best-fit point is $m_{\beta\beta} = 0.00631$ eV.
 The complete parameter analysis, shown in Fig.~\ref{fig:m3no-0vbb}, shows that this is characteristic of the viable region of the model.